• Home

 Bright Weir Fishway Project

-A significant shortfall in funding has led to the indefinite deferral of the Bright Fish Passage Project by Alpine Shire Council.
+A significant shortfall in funding was identified in May 2024, which led to state government funding being withdrawn resulting in the indefinite deferral of the project.

 NEW FISHWAY A BOOST FOR NATIVE FISH HEALTH